Andreapan131/Artea-AB-Test-Causal-Targeting-Analysis/README.md

 | `test_coupon × minority` | 0.639 | Not significant |
 | `test_coupon × non_male` | 0.164 | Not significant |

 The coupon doesn't work meaningfully differently across demographic groups.
-Targeting based on gender or minority status would add legal and ethical risk without improving results — there's no analytical reason to do it.
+Targeting based on gender or minority status would add legal and ethical risk without improving results.
+Therefore, there's no analytical reason to do it.

 One interesting side note though: Google-acquired users skew much more toward minority customers than Facebook or Instagram do.
 So a behavior-based rule that excludes Google could still create disparate impact, even though it never touches a demographic variable directly.
 Worth keeping an eye on.